cseoighe/StopEvol/README.md

 The R script [stopcodon.rscript](https://github.com/cseoighe/StopEvol/blob/master/stopcodon.rscript) requires a codon-aware sequence alignment file in FASTA format and a phylogenetic tree, with branch lengths, estimated from a cognate standard codon model (the default model implemented in the R script is the Muse and Gaut (1994) model with the F1x4 model of codon equilibrium frequencies).

 Note that relative branch lengths are treated as fixed and not reoptimized.
 The script optimizes a scale factor that applies to the overall tree length.
-An example codon aware alignment file is located in this repository: [ENSG00000009780_FAM76A_NT.rootree](https://github.com/cseoighe/StopEvol/blob/master/ENSG00000009780_FAM76A_NT.rootree)
+An example phylogenetic tree file is located in this repository: [ENSG00000009780_FAM76A_NT.rootree](https://github.com/cseoighe/StopEvol/blob/master/ENSG00000009780_FAM76A_NT.rootree)

 The sequence file should contain a codon-aware alignment in FASTA format and must include the stop codon as the last position of the alignment.
 Sequences that include a gap or a codon other than